 Constipation is another common woe for the cat digestive system.
 Constipation can be caused by dehydration, pain, motility (muscle movement) problems in the colon or a rare condition called megacolon stemming from cats that "hold it" for too long or by chronic constipation or obstipation.

-4. Inflammatory Bowel Disease and GI Lymphoma
+4. Inflammatory Bowel Disease and Chronic Enteropathy

 5. Food Allergies

 True food allergies are relatively rare in cats.
 When they occur, your cat may experience gastrointestinal signs (vomiting, diarrhea or gas), skin signs (itchy skin, red patches and hair loss), or both.
 The most common food allergies in cats include beef, dairy and fish, explains Tufts Cummings Veterinary Medical Center.